Fablab-Ivrea-DIT/GamdevTV_GameJam_Halloween_2025/README.md

-Project by team: 404 Pumpkin Not Found
+Project by team: Part-time Pumpkins

+TEAM:
+Lorenzo “the Bug Lord”
+Paolo “the Marrakesh Ghoul”
+Luca “the Beach Vampire”
+Silvia “the K-popossessed”
+Martina “the Necrophonic”
+Matteo “the Aleatory Entity“